Photographing Arrivals and Greetings at the Wedding Ceremony Venue

 Tanya was very late for her wedding at Asia House in London.
 Her face on this natural photograph says it all!

 The bride doesn’t always arrive by transport.
-Sometimes she has the preparations in the same building or is within walking distance as below.
+Sometimes she has the preparations in the same building (above) or is within walking distance as below.
 Being in the same building is very handy for the photographer as it means they can photograph guest arrivals and also the bride leaving her preparations and making her way to the ceremony.